odin-lang/odin-lang.org/README.md

 ## How to Build

-The website is build on [hugo](https://gohugo.io/).
+The website is built on [hugo](https://gohugo.io/).
 Follow the instructions for your preferred platform.

 Once installed, simply run `hugo serve`, which will launch the site at localhost and watch for any file changes.